RESEARCH STARTER

 Population: The vast majority of Austria's population is Germanic.
 The major minority groups include former Yugoslavs (Croatians, Slovenes, Serbs, and Bosniaks), Turks, and Germans.
 Austria has many guest workers (gastarbeiter) from Turkey and the former Eastern Bloc.

 Austria is a well-developed, industrialized nation, with a high standard of living.
-The country ranked 22 out of 193 countries and territories (based on 2022 data) on the 2022 United Nations Human Development Index.
+The country ranked 22nd out of 193 countries and territories on the 2023 United Nations Human Development Index.

 Ethnic divisions have long troubled Austria.
 During the nineteenth century, many people sought independence from the empire.
 The Hungarians achieved the most success, gaining equal status with the German-speaking regions in 1867.

 German is Austria's official language, based largely on the southern Germanic dialects known as Austro-Bavarian; the one exception is the Alemannic dialect known as "Vorarlbergerisch," spoken in the western state of Vorarlberg and related to Swiss German.
-Vienna has its own unique dialect, with many words derived from Old High German and Middle High German, as well as Italian, Hungarian, and Czech.
+Vienna has a distinctive local dialect that incorporates vocabulary from Old High German and Middle High German, along with influences from Italian, Hungarian, and Czech.
 German is spoken by more than 88.6 percent of the population; other widely spoken languages include Turkish and Serbian (2001 estimate).
 Croatian and Hungarian are official languages in the eastern state of Burgenland, and Slovene is official in southern Carinthia.

 Vienna is by far the largest and most important city, with a population of around 1.975 million in 2023.
 It serves as the country's political, cultural, and economic heart.
 Other major cities include Graz, Linz, Salzburg, and Innsbruck.
 Salzburg is noted as the birthplace of composer Wolfgang Amadeus Mozart.